aws-samples/aws-groundstation-s3-data-delivery/README.md

     ssh -4 -L 5901:localhost:5901 -i <path to pem file> ubuntu@<public ip address of EC2 instance>
     ```

 4. This is more of an FYI than an error.
+The RT-STPS processor instance will auto-shutdown if it does not find a file to process.
+If you want to stop the auto-shutdown then add a tag to the instance with both key and value equal to "NoShutdown"

+5. This is more of an FYI than an error.
 IPOPP will limit the products it produces if it is dark during the satellite contact.
 So if you don't see the product you need this may be the reason.
 For deeper troubleshooting you will need to get low-down and dirty in IPOPP and SPA error tracking - this is a bit messy and probably warrants it's own separate document!